Does Cheesecake Have Eggs In It? Guide To Why Cheesecake Get An Egg

-Does cheesecake have eggs?
-Yes and no. Specific cheesecake recipes require eggs, and eggs are needed for baked cheesecakes as the eggs help bind with other ingredients.
+Whether cheesecake contains eggs depends on specific cheesecake recipes.
+Eggs are needed for baked cheesecakes as the eggs help bind with other ingredients.
 However, eggs are not necessary for non-baked cheesecakes.
 It’s down to personal preference and dietary requirements.

-Read on to find out the following: why some recipes contain eggs, what cheesecake is, where cheesecake originates from, are eggs necessary in cheesecakes, and how to select suitable substitutes if you don’t like eggs!
+Read on to find out what cheesecake is, why some recipes contain eggs, where cheesecake originates from, are eggs necessary in cheesecakes, and how to select suitable substitutes if you don’t like eggs.

 What Is Cheesecake Made of?